 Sam has gathered a wagonload of branches to build a doghouse for Fred, and he wonders if the book Stella is reading tells you how to make one.
 It doesn't (although it is very funny), but Stella is more than willing to give Sam a hand.
 As soon as the doghouse is built though, Sam worries that a wolf might come along and blow it down.
 Stella breezily banishes his fears, suggesting a picnic at Lily Pond.
 Stella cools her feet in the water, reading a story, while Sam tries to catch a frog.
 Are there frogs in Stella's book, he wonders.
 No, Stella tells him, but there is a toad wearing a velvet jacket…

 With her characteristically light touch, Marie-Louise Gay imparts the pleasures and importance of reading to her young audience, whether it be humor, fiction, nonfiction or poetry.
 Her detailed, beautifully rendered and often-amusing watercolor illustrations (spot the tiny bunny reading a book!) show yet again that Marie-Louise Gay is one of the very best artists creating picture books today.

-Selected for the Toronto Public Library's First and Best 2013
+- Commended Toronto Public Library's First and Best, 2013

-Selected for the Ontario Library Associatian Best Bet 2014
+- Commended Ontario Library Associatian Best Bet, 2014